 - 1. The course will provide insight to the organization of cell, its features and regulation at different levels. - 2.
 Through the study of cell organelles, they will be able to understand the various metabolic processes such as respiration, photosynthesis etc. which are important for life.

-- On successful completion of this course the student should know: - 1.
-This course will be able to demonstrate foundational knowledge in understanding of cell. - 2.
+- 1. This course will be able to demonstrate foundational knowledge in understanding of cell. - 2.
 Understanding of Cell metabolism, chemical composition, physiochemical and functional organization of organelle